 “Primary” insomnia refers to a condition in which the symptoms have been lifelong, and usually will require long-term pharmacologic therapy (sleeping medications) of some type.
 If this is necessary, choosing the right medication is very important.

 When insomnia develops later in life, it may be “secondary” to a variety of causes, and as such there may be a variety of treatment options.
 Patients who have difficulty initiating sleep may have a psychological cause such as depression or anxiety that may offset the body’s ability to “turn on sleep”.
 Difficulty initiating sleep may also be caused by a variety of medical conditions including pain syndromes, fibromyalgia, and thyroid disease.
-Additionally sleep initiation insomnia may be caused by many medications including steroids, beta-blockers, stimulants, and many antidepressant medication such as SSRIs.
+Additionally sleep initiation insomnia may be caused by many medications including steroids, beta-blockers, stimulants, and many antidepressant medications such as SSRIs.
 This type of insomnia also can lead to dependence on hypnotic medications (sleeping pills) that may be undesirable, such that eventual elimination of the medication may be difficult as “rebound insomnia” may develop.

 The workup and treatment for insomnia generally includes a very thorough review of medical conditions, medications, consideration of schedule changes and circadian influences, as well as possible coexisting conditions such as anxiety or depression (in which case the treatment plan should be done in coordination with physician or therapist following these conditions.)
-The treatment approaches may include pharmacologic and nonpharmacologic strategies depending on the pattern of the insomnia.
+The treatment approaches may include pharmacologic and non-pharmacologic strategies depending on the pattern of the insomnia.
 While sleep studies are generally not helpful for patients who have difficulty initiating sleep, in patients who have trouble staying asleep, a sleep study/polysomnogram may be considered at some point as well.